allanbradl/ServerMods/other/README.md

 Carefully read the mod readme when you're setting it up

-This mod make the game more hardcore by removing all traders, removes the ability to insure and repair, disables the flea market, and the starting profile has nothing
+This mod make the game more hardcore by removing all traders, removes the ability to insure and repair, disables the flea market, and removes everything from the profile